Tuol Sleng Genocide Museum: Torture and extermination

 In their confessions, the prisoners were asked to describe their personal background.
 If they were party members, they had to say when they joined the revolution and describe their work assignments in DK.
 Then the prisoners would relate their supposed treasonous activities in chronological order.
 The third section of the confession text described prisoners' thwarted conspiracies and supposed treasonous conversations.
 At the end, the confessions would list a string of traitors who were the prisoners' friends, colleagues, or acquaintances.
 Some lists contained over a hundred names.
 People whose names were in the confession list were often called in for interrogation.

 Typical confessions ran into thousands of words in which the prisoner would interweave true events in their lives with imaginary accounts of their espionage activities for the CIA, the KGB, or Vietnam.
 Physical torture was combined with sleep deprivation and deliberate neglect of the prisoners.
 The torture implements are on display in the museum.
 It is believed that the vast majority of prisoners were innocent of the charges against them and that the torture produced false confessions.

 For the first year of S-21's existence, corpses were buried near the prison.
-However, by the end of 1976, cadres ran out of burial spaces, the prisoner and family members were taken to the Boeung Choeung Ek ("Crow's Feet Pond") extermination centre, fifteen kilometers from Phnom Penh.
+However, by the end of 1976, cadres ran out of burial spaces, and the prisoner and family members were taken to the Boeung Choeung Ek ("Crow's Feet Pond") extermination centre, fifteen kilometers from Phnom Penh.
 There, they were killed by a group of teenagers led by a Comrade Teng, being battered to death with iron bars, pickaxes, machetes and many other makeshift weapons owing to the scarcity and cost of ammunition.
-After the prisoners were executed, the soldiers who had accompanied them from S-21 buried them in graves that held as few as 6 and as many as 100 bodies.
+After the prisoners were executed, the soldiers who had accompanied them from S-21 buried them in graves that held between as few as 6 and as many as 100 bodies.